jeromerg/filoc/README.md

 Syntax
 ------

-The Filoc constructor accepts a file path/url, which will finally be interpreted by [fsspec](https://pypi.org/project/fsspec).
+The FiLoc constructor accepts a file path/url, which will finally be interpreted by [fsspec](https://pypi.org/project/fsspec).
 That way, it is possible to access ftp, HDFS or any other file repository supported by fsspec.
 The path is at the same time a format string with named placeholder, which will be parsed by the [parse library](https://pypi.org/project/parse/).
 Each placeholder defines a *property* associated to the files to save, retrieve or analyse.